 - Option modules that develop knowledge across broad areas of study in the social sciences.
-We offer 3 options from our Department and 1 from the BA Film and Media.
-You will be able to choose 2 option modules in Year 3.
+We offer three options from our Department and one from the BA Film and Media.
+You will be able to choose two option modules in Year 3.

 - Independent study and dissertation modules that enable you to research a topic of your choice and write a dissertation based on your research in Year 3.

 Year 1 compulsory modules